superdba111/ETL/README.md

 ### Syntax Testing: checks for poor data due to invalid characters and incorrect character cases.
 ### Data Validation: checks whether the values of the data post-transformation are the same as their expected values with respect to the the source values.

-###Reusability--- use ETL Templates and Packages for handling Common functions
-###Auditability--- Track input and output records at Every step - (ETL Process iD)
-###Change Data Capture:  Process new, Changed or Deleted Data only
-###Data staging:  record of Data that will be - and was - Loaded
-###Data Consistency:  Ensure Consistency/Conformity of Target Data
-###Load Lockout mgmt:  Prevent user access to inconsistent Data During Load Cycle
-###Data Profiling:  Check validity of source Data
-###recovery and restart:  Logic is graceful at Preventing Data Deduplication
-###Data validation:  Provide Data accounting from source to Targets
-###Error handling:  graceful Termination with notification to a Consistent Data state
-###fit for function:  adopt Design Practices that Best fit the functional goals
-WWW
+Reusability--- use ETL Templates and Packages for handling Common functions Auditability--- Track input and output records at Every step - (ETL Process iD) Change Data Capture:  Process new, Changed or Deleted Data only Data staging:  record of Data that will be - and was - Loaded Data Consistency:  Ensure Consistency/Conformity of Target Data Load Lockout mgmt:  Prevent user access to inconsistent Data During Load Cycle Data Profiling:  Check validity of source Data recovery and restart:  Logic is graceful at Preventing Data Deduplication Data validation:  Provide Data accounting from source to Targets Error handling:  graceful Termination with notification to a Consistent Data state fit for function:  adopt Design Practices that Best fit the functional goals